carsonfenimore/libcamlite-rs-test/README.md

     h264: 30 calls in past 1.0032188 seconds; 29.903748 calls/sec

 All in this takes up about 70MB of ram and a load average of 0.5 on a raspberry pi zero 2w, running bullseye aarch64!

+You can view the output.h264 file in VLC.
+The PPM should be viewable in any image viewer.